 The University System of New Hampshire (USNH) Retirement plans are voluntary and designed to provide long-term financial security.

-Benefits-eligible faculty and staff may participate in the program immediately upon employment or at any time thereafter.
-Participants manage contributions by allocating dollars between two investment institutions, TIAA/CREF and/or Fidelity Investments, and within those companies among any number of investment vehicles.
+Benefits-eligible staff and faculty may participate in the program immediately upon employment or at any time thereafter.
+Participants manage contributions by allocating dollars between two investment institutions, TIAA (fomerly TIAA-CREF) and/or Fidelity Investments, and within those companies among any number of investment vehicles.
 Representatives from TIAA and Fidelity Investments are available on campus 2 or 3 times monthly for individual counseling sessions with employees to answer any questions about their retirement savings plan.

 Participants in the USNH 403 (b) plan elect to have contributions withheld from their paycheck on a before-tax basis by making their retirement benefits choices in the online benefits system - MyUSNHBenefits.net.
 Once signed in, click on ENROLL IN OR CHANGE RETIREMENT BENEFITS and follow the steps to enroll.
 Important: Enrolling in the retirement plan is a 2-step process.
 A retirement account must also be opened with the appropriate vendor in order to complete the enrollment process.

 Staff and Faculty (excluding Tenured and Tenure-Track)

 If the Initial Contribution Level is elected, 6% of the Employee’s base salary will be contributed into the USNH Retirement Plan along with the Employer matching contribution of 6%.
 Effective the first pay period of the month following one year of active participation, the Employee will be eligible for the Standard Contribution, which provides for a 10% contribution by the Employer.

 If the Mid-Level Employee Contribution is elected, 4% of the employee’s salary will be contributed into the USNH Retirement Plan along with a 6% USNH matching contribution.